hyiltiz/year_planner/README.md

 | 1| 26 27 28 29 30 31    |          |          |
 ```

-As a bonus, if you are a [org][https://orgmode.org/] user, you can take
+As a bonus, if you are a [orgmode](https://orgmode.org/ "orgmode") user, you can
-advantage of everything that org provides for this calendar.
+take advantage of everything that org provides for this calendar.